samarthsingh3/Airbnb-Python-Capstone-Project/README.md

 ## Acknowledgements

-Special thanks to the Airbnb team for providing the datasets used in this analysis.
+Special thanks to the Airbnb & Hero Vired team for providing the datasets used in this analysis.

 ---

-Feel free to modify and enhance this README according to your specific needs and additional findings.